Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 Remark from the author:
 This format is just a first draft.
-It allows for a very simple MAC calculation, since the MACs can just consist of the concatenated previous messages.
+It allows a very simple MAC calculation, since the MACs can just consist of the concatenated previous messages.
 This also allows an easy addition of extensions, since the extension payloads are automatically included in the MAC calculation, if they are part of the CBOR payload.

 The message payloads are encoded in CBOR {{RFC8949}} as maps.